-18 Share capital
+10 Share capital

-2007 2006

-Number £'000 Number £'000

-Equity shares

-Authorised

-Ordinary shares of 0.5p each 20,000,000 100 20,000,000 100

-Issued, allotted and fully paid ==

-Ordinary shares of 0.5p each 12,944,458 65 12,714,858 64
+Equity shares Number 2007 £'000 Number 2006 £'000 Authorised Ordinary shares of 0.5p each 20,000,000 100 20,000,000 100 Issued, allotted and fully paid Ordinary shares of 0.5p each 12,944,458 65 12,714,858 64

-Options have been granted as set out below under the company's two share option schemes which are open to all directors and employees of the company.
-The options are subject to the completion of one, two and three years of service as set by the company prior to the grant of the option.
+Options have been granted as set out below under the Company's two share option schemes which are open to all directors and employees of the Company.
+The options are subject to the completion of one, two and three years of service as set by the Company prior to the grant of the option.
 As the options vest at annual intervals over a three year period, they are deemed to consist of three separate options for valuation purposes.
 Vested options are exercisable following the satisfaction of the service criteria for a period not exceeding 10 years from the date of grant.